 We propose to express that balance in terms of the proportion of total fishery impact to the SSB of the respective fisheries in both sides of the ocean.
 We believe this is an objective and appropriate measure.
-After examining the history of the relative impacts of the fisheries on the two sides of the ocean, as shown in Figure 2, we suggest that a balance of 75% impact in WCPO fisheries and 25% impact in EPO fisheries would be appropriate.
-It can be seen in Figure 2 that from 1950 to 2013 the proportional impacts of the WCPO:EPO fisheries have ranged from approximately 87:13 to 55:45, and the breakdown in 2012 was approximately 82:18.
+We previously suggested a balance of 75% impact in WCPO fisheries and 25% impact in EPO fisheries.
+Figure 2 shows the history of the balance.